pjmartos/opencode-leak-proof/README.md

 ### 3. Provide guidelines via `AGENTS.md`

-In order to increase the effectiveness of the plugin, it is recommended to add instructions similar to the following in an `AGENTS.md` file:
+In order to increase the effectiveness of the plugin, it is recommended to add instructions similar to the following in [an `AGENTS.md` file](https://opencode.ai/docs/rules/):
 ```Markdown
 For any file operation (list, read, concatenate, dump, search), you must first run your `Read` tool on each file.
 If the read call returns an error, you are not allowed to use that file, and in that case you must skip it entirely.
 ```

-## Features

-- **Pre-execution filtering**: Blocks tool calls that attempt to access excluded files
-- **Post-execution filtering**: Filters output that matches exclusion patterns
-- **Glob pattern support**: Use wildcards and directory patterns, leverages existing `.gitignore` files for minimal setup
-- **Minimal dependencies**: Lightweight plugin using only Node.js built-ins and `picomatch` as its unique dependency

-## Requirements

-- Bun >= 1.0.0 (or Node.js with ESM support)

 ## Contributing